 A number of our readers have told us that their ISP is throttling P2P traffic.
 This makes it impossible for them to download torrents, which is a huge obstacle.
 The truth is that torrenting is often associated with piracy, which is why many ISPs forbid this type of activity.

 This is yet another scenario where a VPN comes into play.
 Still, not every VPN supports P2P network, so you need to be careful about which one you pick.
-For example, ExpressVPN does not have any limitations – making it highly suitable for downloading torrents.
+To give you an example of a reliable VPN, ExpressVPN does not have any limitations – making it highly suitable for downloading torrents.
 Also, feel free to check our list of the best VPN for torrenting.

 You have probably encountered geo-blocks on YouTube many times before.
 Due to licensing obstacles (and due to many other roadblocks), certain videos might not be available in your country.
 Don’t worry, we have a highly helpful article that you can check – the best VPNs for YouTube.